WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 * It's ok if your list is only one bullet point long!
 * What did you achieve with your CD time?
 * What did you achieve with your DAS time?
+* Where's the data management presentation at?
+* Where's the sharing BIDS format MRI data paper at?
+* Where's the Brain Networks in Python paper at?

 #### What did you struggle with?